-The Relationship Between Migraine and Nausea
+The Relationship Between a Migraine and Nausea

 Migraines are universally associated with pain — whether they suffer from the affliction or not, most people understand that the throbbing headache can be unbearable.
 But other symptoms, though nearly as prevalent, are sometimes glossed over.
 Migraine nausea is one of them.

-If you’ve felt the throbbing pain and gut-wrenching discomfort at the same time, you know just how debilitating a migraine can become.
+If you have felt the throbbing pain and gut-wrenching discomfort at the same time, you know just how debilitating a migraine can become.
 In fact, the nausea can be harder to handle than the headache itself, and will almost certainly interfere with your ability to do basic daily tasks, like eating, drinking, and taking medication.

-How Common Is Nausea With Migraine?
+How Common is Nausea With Migraine?

 Although tension or cluster headaches could cause nausea in susceptible people, an unsettled stomach is far more common with migraine.
 Experts haven’t been able to explain the migraine and nausea relationship completely, but many suspect that it comes down to a few elements: